Flex Mode combines the best of both worlds:

 When to Use

-Use Flex Mode when you want the clarity of a flowchart but need the freedom of a single prompt:- You need easy context-switching between tasks (every node becomes a global node)
+Use Flex Mode when you want the clarity of a flowchart but need the freedom of a single prompt:

 - The user could complete multiple tasks at the same time and the agent needs to move on correctly